m-janssens-boop/machine-failures-classification-project/README.md

 This project tests different machine learning algorithms to find the optimal algorithm to predict machine failures for a large company that produces machine fabricated parts.
 The dataset used to train the models is synthetically generated and can be found at this [link](https://www.kaggle.com/competitions/playground-series-s3e17/data), it is based on this [Machine Failure Predictions dataset](https://www.kaggle.com/datasets/dineshmanikanta/machine-failure-predictions).

 ## Preprocessing the Data
-The csv files of the dataset were placed in an s3 bucket on AWS.
+* The csv files of the dataset were placed in s3 buckets on AWS
+* The `id` columns were dropped from both the training and the testing datasets
+* The testing and training sets were concatenated into a dataframe so that one-hot encoding could be implemented, using the `pd.get_dummies()` function
+*

 ## Models and Their Performance